chechir/RepData_PeerAssessment1/PA1_template.md

 ```

-Finally, we make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+Finally, we make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken (y-axis), averaged across all weekday days or weekend days.

 ```r
 tmp=dplyr::group_by(dataImp, week, interval) %>% dplyr::summarize(meanSteps=mean(steps))